 The undermining and dismantling of the nation is a primary objective of those promoting global government.
-As we have already hightlighted, one path to this objective is the desired ascendency of the power of the City.
+As we have already highlighted, one path to this objective is the desired ascendency of the power of the City.

 So it wasn't surprising to learn that in its' first week an online petition calling for London to declare independence had gathered more than 175,000 signatures.
 Against this background London Mayor, Sadiq Khan, suggested that 'Britain's political, social, and financial capital needs more power to self-govern once the United Kingdom does leave the European Union'.